-A great warm-up for the bigger thrill rides, these mini-thrills will give you a little tummy tickle but would be unlikely to cause any fears or upset stomachs.
+A great warm-up for the bigger thrill rides at Disneyland, these mini-thrills will give you a little tummy tickle but would be unlikely to cause any fears or upset stomachs.

 Astro Orbitor – this is Dumbo the Flying Elephant for the big kid set.
 Board a rocket that spins you around in a circle and use the joystick to raise and lower.
 This one is especially cool at night with the lights of Tomorrowland twinkling around you.

 Pirates of the Caribbean – it’s dark and somewhat spooky in here!
-With realistic animatronic pirates, skeletons and a short water drop your little one might be trembling a bit but it’s all a yo-ho good time in the end.
+With realistic Animatronic pirates, skeletons and two short water drops your little one might be trembling a bit.
+But it’s all a yo-ho good time in the end.

 Big Thrills at Disney’s California Adventure Park

-Pixar Pal-A-Round (formerly called Mickey’s Fun Wheel in Paradise Pier has two sections; one is a stationary gondola that turns just as any ordinary Ferris wheel.
+Pixar Pal-A-Round (formerly called Mickey’s Fun Wheel) in Pixar Pier has two sections; one is a stationary gondola that turns just as any ordinary Ferris wheel.
 Choose the second gondola and you’ll enjoy a perilous swing each time the Ferris wheel rotates.
-Neither of them are appropriate if you’re afraid of heights (myself included!).
+Neither of them are appropriate if you’re afraid of heights (myself included!)
 Try it at night when the wheel is lit and it’s not as obvious to tell that you’re 150 feet in the air!

 Race into Cars Land for a turn on the high-speed Radiator Springs Racers!
 Part slow dark ride, part roller coaster, this one is 100% can’t miss.
 Six guests ride inside their race car which competes against other car in a race to the finish through the Ornament Valley.
 There are slower sections that take place inside.
 The ride ends with a fast section of dips and turns, just like a race car on a track.

 Mini-Thrills at Disney’s California Adventure Park

-Goofy’s Sky School – This one in Paradise Pier is zippier than it first appears.
+Goofy’s Sky School – This “crazy mouse” style coaster in Paradise Pier is zippier than it first appears.
 The tiny cars quickly cruise across the track, blindly turning sharply and dipping up and down.
 There is a sudden stop at the end that you might not be expecting.

 Jumpin’ Jellyfish – Float up and down gently 40″ high in your two-seater jellyfish bench.
 Not scary unless you’re afraid of heights (ahem!).
 It’s a fairly quick ride that preschoolers and younger kids particularly enjoy.

 Thrill-seekers are used to be turned head over heels!
-Nothing kills the thrill-buzz though like losing your car keys in the upside-down loop of California Screamin’.
+But nothing will kill the thrill-buzz like losing your car keys on one of the rides.
 Girls should secure everything in a zippered bag like the LeSportsac Tink Hobo Bag and guys can store it all in a Star Wars Force Awakens BB-8 Backpack.